scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ANOVA using `aov` and (GENERALIZED) LINEAR MODELS using `lm`or `glm` are closely related to each other and differ maintly in intent of analysis and default presentation of results.

 You can think of them as extensions of a two-sample t-test.
-Remember that the two-sample t-test allows to test the difference in the response variable (a.k.a. dependent variable, measure variable, Y variable) between two levels of one factor (a.k.a. predictor variable, independent variable, X variable).
+Remember that the two-sample t-test allows to test the difference in the **response** variable (a.k.a. dependent variable, measure variable, Y variable) between two levels of one factor (a.k.a. **predictor** variable, independent variable, X variable).
 A common example is the difference in human height (Y) between two sexes (X).

-Let us start with a one-sample t.test:
+Let us start with a [**one-sample t-test**] (https://en.wikipedia.org/wiki/Student%27s_t-test):

 ```R
 t.test(morph$Sepal_length, mu = 0)